 Our reference laboratory, CooperGenomics, has performed PGT on tens of thousands of embryos, are continuously investigating new protocols, and regularly present their research at international conferences and in the scientific literature.

 The availability of in-house genetic counselors and a Genetic Services Coordinator is a unique aspect of our program – they help our patients understand their genetic risks and options and interface with the PGT laboratory while accompanying patients on their PGT journey.

 We understand the unique needs of our patients who travel from afar to see us.
 Our team is adept at communicating with patients in other cities, states, and countries in a timely manner; facilitating appointments at patients’ local clinics when necessary; coordinating schedules and grouping appointments; and helping with travel arrangements.

 We are fortunate to have a close relationship with the compassionate and professional clinical psychology team Family Building Connections, who has an in-house office at ORM.
 Their team provides support for our PGT families dealing with the stresses presented by infertility, the impact of a genetic condition on the family, the loss of a parent, child or pregnancy with a genetic disease, and those making reproductive choices

 For which diseases can PGT be performed?

-PGT (formally PGD) is available for the vast majority of serious genetic conditions as long as the particular gene mutation or chromosomal condition in the family has been identified through genetic testing.
+PGT (formerly PGD) is available for the vast majority of serious genetic conditions as long as the particular gene mutation or chromosomal condition in the family has been identified through genetic testing.

 These conditions are caused by DNA mutations in a single gene.
 One parent may have or carry a heritable genetic disease, or both members of a couple may be healthy carriers of a recessive disease.

-Some examples of single-gene conditions for which PGT, formally PGD, can be done are:
+Some examples of single-gene conditions for which PGT, formerly PGD, can be done are:

 - Pediatric conditions such as cystic fibrosis, spinal muscular atrophy, thalassemia, and sickle cell anemia;